-- Many studies have shown the efficacy of tannins against different pathogens such as helminths, Eimeria, viruses, and bacteria - Extracts from the chestnut and quebracho trees are effective not only against C. perfringens, but also its toxins (Elizando et al., 2010) - Activity of tannins against Eimeria (Cejas et al., 2011) and Salmonella Sp., two predisposing factors for NE.
+Many studies have shown the efficacy of tannins against different pathogens such as helminths, Eimeria spp., viruses, and bacteria.
+Extracts from the chestnut and quebracho trees are effective not only against C. perfringens but also its toxins (Elizando et al., 2010).
+Tannins act against Eimeria spp.
+(Cejas et al., 2011) and Salmonella Sp., two predisposing factors for NE.